Skip to Content

 The scenic flights are out of this world!

 There are several different tours you can take to learn more during your trip to the Christ statue, as well as take the hassle out of your visit and maximize your time in Rio de Janeiro.
-These are the most highly rated Christ de Redeemer touts available in Rio:
+These are the most highly rated Christ the Redeemer touts available in Rio:

 Full-Day Sightseeing Tour of Rio including Redeemer Statue